drew-gnaw/Gridlock/README.md

-# EnPassantEngine
+# Passantheon

-Welcome to the repository for EnPassantEngine, a chess engine created using Create React App and TensorFlow.
+Welcome to the repository for Passantheon, a chess engine created using Create React App and TensorFlow.

 ## Overview

-EnPassantEngine is a chess engine that uses a combination of a minimax algorithm and a neural network to analyze possible board states as Forsyth-Edwards Notation (FENs).
+Passantheon is a chess engine that uses a combination of a minimax algorithm and a neural network to analyze possible board states as Forsyth-Edwards Notation (FENs).
 The neural network is built with TensorFlow and has been trained on 400,000 positions and validated on 10,000 positions.
 A unique characteristic of EnPassantEngine is its affinity for the en passant move in chess, adding a unique twist to its gameplay.

 ## Getting Started